 Web developers can be forgiven for gushing and fawning over HTML5.
-After all, HTML5 lets you to create effects, insert interactivities, and build websites that you never thought was possible without using Flash or writing lengthy strings of codes.
+After all, HTML5 lets you create effects, insert interactivities, and build websites that you never thought was possible without using Flash or writing lengthy strings of codes.
 HTML5 has opened a minefield of possibilities for developers, and you should strive to exploit the potential of this coding language to impress your clients and audiences with visually stunning, feature-rich, intuitively navigable, and amazingly interactive websites.
 The following three tips and tricks will help you in your quest to attain HTML5 mastery.

 Use the Local Web Storage Feature

-Even if you allot only a few cookies for every visitor to your site, the number burgeons to staggering proportions as the user base increases to thousands of repeat visitors.
+Even if you allow only a few cookies for every visitor to your site, the number burgeons to staggering proportions as the user base increase to thousands of repeat visitors.
 With every user’s device transferring these cookies to your server when they send an HTTP request, your system gets bogged down and the bandwidth costs shoot up.
 The local web storage facility provided by HTML5 finds a way around this problem by storing information within the web browser of the user.
 This means that the information now does not need to be transmitted to your server with every HTTP request sent by the user.
 What is more, the code required to set this tool in motion is very simple.
 You can also use JSON to locally store an object.

 Use the Figure Element